JemRF/RF-Documentation/pages/wifidocs/wifi32s-whitelabel.md

 folder: wifidocs
 ---

-## The JemRF WiFi Sensor Pro White Label Option
+## The JemRF WiFi Pro Devices support White Label Option
-The WiFi Sensor Pro supports a private control panel.
-The hidden control panel provides customization of the sensor when viewed on the regular sensor control panels.
+The WiFi Pro series supports a private control panel.
+The hidden control panel provides customization of the sensor or gateway when viewed on the regular sensor control panels.

 Option allow:
 1. Customizing the banner words and title at the top, including foreground and background colors.